wagner-b/image-manipulation-with-python/README.md

 # image-manipulation-with-python
 Each `.py` file in this repository is a simple Python script to manipulate images and/or merge them in a PDF file, or even merge different PDF files in a single PDF file.
 They all work independently from each other.
 I tested them both on Windows and Linux, so they should work regardless of which is your operating system.

 In order to be able to run all these scrits, you need the Python packages `pillow` , `fpdf` and `pypdf2` installed.
-And of course, you need Python installed in your PATH.
 Some scripts here do not require all 3 packages.
-The comments inside each file clearly indicate which package(s) is(are) required.
+The comments inside each script clearly indicate which package(s) is(are) required.

 All scripts here are free open-source software written by me.
 I'm sharing them here because I find them quite useful sometimes, especially if dealing with confidential or sensitive documents.
 If that's the case, maybe it isn't a good idea to send your data to a third-party server to manipulate it for you, since you can't be sure what it will do with your data.
 Since these scripts here are free and open-source software, you can look at the source code yourself, see that they aren't doing anything malicious with your data, and run them on your own machine.